Details about BookSlam 2021/22 can be seen here.

-The session should last up to 8 minutes.
+- The discussion will last approximately 8 minutes.

-The main aim of the performance is to encourage children to read and buy the book by endorsing its appeal to an audience of the same age.
+The main aim of the promotional video is to encourage children to read and buy the book by endorsing its appeal to an audience of the same age.

-Each team chooses ONE book which is different to the one chosen for the discussion.
+- Each team must choose one book to promote, which should a different book to the one used in the discussion.

-Maximum of 6 minutes for the promotional performance.
+- A maximum of 6 minutes is allowed for the video.

 50% is awarded for the discussion and 50% awarded for the performance